hdzajac/advancedComputerSystems/README.md

 4. To run the test cases remotely
 $ant -Dlocaltest=false test

+5. To run the test cases with the single lock implementation (only for localtest=true)
+$ant -Dsinglelock=true test

+6. To run the test cases with the two-level locking implementation (only for localtest=true)
+$ant -Dsinglelock=false test

+7. To run the test cases remotely with the two-level locking implementation set SINGLE_LOCK = false in the BookStoreHTTPServer.

 ************ If you do not want to use ant **********************

 1. Import the the project in your IDE.